Dulce de Leche Cake

 Just before serving, spread dulce de leche evenly over the cake.

-Important tip: After the dulce de leche sits for a few hours, it will begin to absorb into the cake.
-This makes the dessert even more delicious, but it doesn’t look as pretty because the dulce de leche is no longer sitting on top of the cake.
+Tip: After the caramel sauce sits for a few hours, it will begin to absorb into the cake.
+This makes the dessert even more delicious, but it doesn’t look as pretty because the dulce de leche is no longer resting on top of the cake.
 For maximum visual effect, serve immediately after adding the topping.